capablemonkey/node-game-server/README.md

 This Spaceteam clone, Spaceteem, had originally hoped to integrate an Oculus Rift, a Google Glass, 4 Pebble smartwatches, tablets, a Chromebook, a PS3 controller, a Sphereo, and a Magic Mouse to take Spaceteam to a new level.
 Conceived at a hackathon, we gave up on building the clients needed at 5AM due to severe mental exhaustion.
 But, the server is mostly implemented.

+Running [live on heroku](http://spaceteem.herokuapp.com/) at the time of this writing.

 Protocol
 ========